acdh-oeaw/VELD_spec/README.md

 invalid:

-The non-optional key of the mapping does not exist
+non-optional key of the mapping does not exist

 ```
 root: